Adam Laxalt on The Border Crisis - April 8th, Hour 2

 And how is the recovery going for the state?

-Well, let me just start with the fact that there's no question that COVID lockdowns by our blue state governor, blue state legislature were catastrophic for our state.
+Well, let me just start with the fact that there's no question that COVID lockdowns by our blue state governor, blue state legislature, were catastrophic for our state.

-And obviously, Governor DeSantis, you know, uh a dear friend of mine has also endorsed me in this race, uh, showed the country the opposite way, and they refused to shift course.
+And obviously, Governor DeSantis, you know, a dear friend of mine has also endorsed me in this race, showed the country the opposite way.

-And as a result, uh, we have this unique opportunity to explain to our voters that they can't blame Trump for COVID like they did in 2020.
+And as a result, we have this unique opportunity to explain to our voters that they can't blame Trump for COVID like they did in 2020.

-This is Democrats fault.
+This is Democrats' fault.

-By the way, we had more people die in 2021 than 2020, and Joe Biden was handed three vaccines and monoclonal antibodies.
+By the way, we had more people die in 2021 than 2020.

-Well, look, I lived it in 2020 as the chair, and when the Democrats rolled out to culinary union and all the all the people that lost their jobs, the hundred thousand workers that lost their jobs, they blamed it on Trump.
+And when the Democrats rolled out to culinary union and all the people that lost their jobs, the 100,000 workers that lost their jobs, they blamed it on Trump.

 But a lot of people did buy it.